How to Apply Eyeshadow

 Beauty guru Brianna Fox has really stolen the show when it comes to creating the perfect eyeshadow cat eye.
 This softer rendition of the bold cat eye uses eyeshadow and a whole lotta blending to create a subtle eye-defining look.
 Get your hands on a brown-toned palette, ASAP.

-Ideal for recreating this look, the delilah Colour Intense Eyeshadow Palette creates a matte base that easily blends out.
+Ideal for recreating this look, the Charlotte Tilbury Eyeshadow Palette creates a matte base that easily blends out.
 Better still, it comes in a variety of light to dark toned shades, meaning you’re in charge of the intensity.

 3. Cut Crease Tutorial

 When YouTuber Michael Finch speaks, we listen.
-Here, Michael teaches the masses how to perform the much-feared cut crease look.
+Here, Michael teaches the masses how to do eyeshadow in the classic cut crease style.
 Ideal for that girls’ night out, a strong cut crease can command the attention of others, giving you eyes to remember.
 It works by defining your eye socket, leaving you with a dramatic, eye-brightening finish.

-Easily achieve that lighter base with this high coverage concealer from Milani.
+Easily achieve that lighter base with this high coverage concealer from L.A.
+Girl.
 Its brush head allows for super easy application and prime definition – meaning minimal makeup mishaps.

 4. Halo Tutorial